PedroCotovio/nclustgen/docs/source/getting-started/generating_data.rst

 Sparse Tensors
 --------------

-If the generator's *in_memory* parameter is False, then a sparse tensor will be generated, in this case different packages are used depending on the dimensionality of the dataset.
+If :attr:`nclustgen.Generator.Generator.in_memory` parameter is False, then a sparse tensor will be generated, in this case different packages are used depending on the dimensionality of the dataset.
 But the shape follows the standard set by the dense option.

 Matrix